 - Each manufacturer bids to create your clothing line by project, so each item in your line will be created by a factory or artisan who has the tools and expertise to best craft your product.

-- Receiving bids by project (or product), also means that you’ll receive the best deal for each piece of your private label clothing line.
+- Receiving bids by design project (or product), also means that you’ll receive the best deal for each piece of your private label clothing line.

-- It’s easy to stay up to date with the progress of your project because your manufacturer will send you text, image, and/or video updates on product sampling and production, through the Platform.
+- It’s easy to stay up to date with the progress of your project because your manufacturer will send you text, image, and/or video updates on product sampling and production, through the platform.